pglet/pglet/README.md

 ## How it works

-Pglet UI does not become embedded into your program, but is being served by an out-of-process Pglet server.
-Application state and control flow logic lives in your persistent-process program while UI changes and events are communicated to Pglet server via IPC-based [protocol](https://pglet.io/docs/reference/protocol).
-It allows writing web app as a standalone monolith without any knowledge of request/response model, routing, templating or state management.
-Pglet server can be run locally, self-hosted in your local network or used as a [hosted service](https://pglet.io/docs/pglet-service).
+Pglet UI does not become embedded into your program but is served by an out-of-process Pglet server.
+Application state and control flow logic lives in your persistent-process program while communicating UI changes and events to the Pglet server via IPC-based [protocol](https://pglet.io/docs/reference/protocol).
+It allows writing web app as a standalone monolith without knowledge of the request/response model, routing, templating, or state management.
+Pglet server can be run locally, self-hosted in your local network or as a [hosted service](https://pglet.io/docs/pglet-service).

-In a classic client-server architecture front-end communicates to a one or more back-end services.
-Pglet implements an opposite approach where multiple back-end services scattered across internal network behind a firewall and communicate to a centralized Pglet web server, i.e. front-end service, installed in DMZ or [hosted as a service](https://pglet.io/docs/pglet-service).
-This design gives a number of advantages:
+In a classic client-server architecture, the front-end communicates to one or more back-end services.
+Pglet implements an opposite approach where multiple back-end services are scattered across an internal network behind a firewall and communicate to a centralized Pglet web server, i.e., front-end service, installed in DMZ or [hosted as a service](https://pglet.io/docs/pglet-service).
+This design gives several advantages:

-* Secure by design - your internal services and critical data stay behind the firewall and not accessible from the outside world.
+* Secure by design - your internal services and critical data stay behind the firewall and are not accessible from the outside world.
 * Apps running next to services and data they process - faster/cheaper access and maximum security.
 * Zero deployment - run apps on any server in your network or your development machine, no need to deploy apps to a web server.